marian-nmt/marian-dev/contrib/triton-aml/README.md

 Where <backend_directory> is by default /opt/tritonserver/backends.

+This backend will return sentences as soon as they are done with translation by default.
+To only return when the entire batch is finished translating, set the async_mode to false by adding the following your config.pbtxt file.

+parameters [
+  {
+    key: "async"
+    value: { string_value : "false" }
+  }
+]
 ## Make changes

-If you want to compile with another version of Marian, you need to replace `RUN git checkout youki/quantize-embedding` in the Dockerfile, then copy the new CMakeLists.txt replace the old one, add src/cmarian.cpp into CMakeLists.txt and make some changes to make sure it will build a static library of Marian.
+If you want to compile with another version of Marian, you need to replace `RUN git checkout async` in the Dockerfile, then copy the new CMakeLists.txt replace the old one, add src/cmarian.cpp into CMakeLists.txt and make some changes to make sure it will build a static library of Marian.

 ## Limitation